marandmath/montesinho_fires_project/README.md

 # Modelling the Montesinho Forest Fires
-Modelling the forest fires at the Montesinho Natural Park in Portugal using R, for my Linear Models I course's final project at the University of Cyprus.
+Modelling the forest fires at Montesinho Natural Park in Portugal using the R programming language, for the purposes of the Linear Models I course's final project at the University of Cyprus.